Letter R Guide

 Focus

-Build the stem and shoulder first, then shape the leg with intent.
+Lock the stem and bowl first, then make the leg feel deliberate.

 Spacing Rule